MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 [//]: <> (MVL-651)

 ## Summary
-* MeVisLab provides predefined modules you can reuse and connect for building more or less complex networks.
+* MeVisLab provides predefined modules that you can reuse and connect for building more or less complex networks.
 * Each module's output can be previewed using the Output Inspector.
 * Each module provides example networks to explain their usage.
 * Parameters of each module can be changed in the Module Inspector or automatic panel of the module.